What we do

-We work with the local authorities and other cycling organisations to promote a more bicycle-friendly environment through a variety of campaigns.
+We cooperate systematically with the local authorities and other cycling organisations to promote a more bicycle-friendly environment through a variety of campaigns.

 We distribute the official Brussels cycle map to EUCG members (depends on stocks – ask for it).

 Who we are

-The members of the EUCG work for the Institutions of the European Union.
-We celebrated our 20th anniversary in 2016, and we had more than 2000 members in 2017 (and increasing).
+of the EUCG work for the Institutions of the European Union.
+We celebrated our 25th anniversary in 2021, and we had more than 2000 members in 2017, and is over 2800 in 2022 (and increasing).

 Some of us use our bikes to get from home to work and back every day; others arrive at work by public transport, or by car, and use the service bikes available in many buildings during the course of their work; and some don’t bike yet, but support the idea.
 The EUCG welcomes you whether you cycle a few times each year or every day, or even if you haven’t yet cycled to work but would like some help getting started.
 All of us – when possible – would rather use a bike than a car.

 As an organisation we are not political, and as individuals our political views cover a wide spectrum.